 The interviewers ask this question always to know your career interests and what brings you to apply for the job role.
 Say why you wish to become a court clerk and how it interests you to flourish in your career.

 “I feel that court clerks are indispensable to the judicial system.
 Without their support in carrying out administrative and secretarial duties, it would be impossible to make the judiciary run.
-With my administrative, clerical and managerial skills, I feel this is the perfect opportunity to flourish myself in a career that suits me the best.”
+With my administrative, clerical and managerial skills, I feel this is the perfect opportunity to flourish in a career that suits me the best.”

 2. What Are The Roles Of A Court Clerk?